Scandinavia trip planning: which country should you go to?

 Travel in Sweden

-In the south you will find mainly forests and lakes and a relatively flat landscape, from mid-Sweden the landscape becomes more hilly and eventually even mountainous in the far north and on the border with Norway.
+In the south of Sweden you will find mainly forests and lakes and a relatively flat landscape, from mid-Sweden the landscape becomes more hilly and eventually even mountainous in the far north and on the border with Norway.
 The coastline is also beautiful and I have been a huge Gothenburg fan for several years now, a worthy alternative to busy Stockholm.

 Sweden highlights

-– Stockholm and Gothenburg
+- Stockholm and Gothenburg and their archipelagos

-– The Sånfjället and Fulufjället National Parks
+- The amazing national parks, such as Fulufjället National Parks

-– Reindeer, moose and possibly bears
+- Reindeer, moose and possibly bears can be seen in large parts of the country

 Why Sweden?